 Introduction - Republic of Namibia

 Namibia is situated in South Western Africa, bordered by the Atlantic Ocean in the west, Angola and Zambia in the north, Botswana and Zimbabwe in the east and South Africa in the South.
-The country has a surface area of 824,292 km² and a population of 2.16 Million (est July 2012) with literacy rates of 88.8%.
-Sixty-two percent of the population is between the ages of 15 - 64, with a median age of 22 years.
-English is the official language, with Afrikaans, German and indigenous languages also spoken.
+The country has a surface area of 824,292 km² with 14 administrative divisions.
+The population as at July 2013 was estimated at 2.18 million inhabitants with a literacy rate of 88.8%.
+Sixty-three percent of the total population is between the ages of 15 - 64, with a median age of 22 years.
+Windhoek, the capital city, has a population of 325,858 (2011, Namibia Census Report).
+Namibia is multi-cultural with English as the official language, and 16 other languages spoken.
 Namibia is one of the first countries to incorporate protection of the environment into its constitution with approx 14% of its land being protected including the Namib Desert coastal strip.

 Namibia is an arid country with generally low and highly variable rainfall.
 Agriculture, largely subsistence, is the main economic activity for the rural population, contributing about 7% of GDP.
-Other activities include Industry (34.1%) and Services (61.3%).
+Other activities include Industry (29.4%) and Services (62.7%) estimate 2012.
 Diamonds, Minerals, Fish, Livestock and Livestock by-products are the country's principal exports.

-The Namibian Government recognizes the value of Information and Communications Technology (ICT) as an industry providing the underlying productivity gains for the overall economy.
-Hence, the Namibian Government's Vision 2030 stipulates that by 2030 Namibia should be a knowledge-based economy.
+The Namibian Government recognises the value of Information and Communications Technology (ICT) as an industry to support socio-economic growth.
+The Namibian Government's Vision 2030 aims that Namibia should be a knowledge-based economy by 2030.
 In so doing, the government aims to establish ICT as the critical sector for the Economic Development of the country by 2030.
 It envisages that by embracing the development of ICT, Namibians will benefit through:

 - Access and availability of information that assist them in their daily lives